 Teenage prescription drug abuse statistics paint a very clear picture.
 Teens are abusing ADHD stimulant medications.
 Motivations for doing so may vary, but the risks are always the same.
 If you have a teenager, especially one that feels pressure to do well academically, talk to her about stimulant abuse.
 Make sure she understands the risks and that you don’t want her to use them.
-Having this talk could prevent dangerous side effects, addiction or even worse problems.
+Having this talk could prevent dangerous side effects, addiction and a need for treatment, or even worse problems.

 Struggling with drug or alcohol addiction?